In case you weren’t aware, people tend to be obsessed with the idea of paying off their mortgages.

 Then you’re free and clear, at long last…

 Currently, I’ve seen home equity loans priced at 3.25% with 60-month terms on loan amounts from $10,000 to $400,000 with no closing costs.

 Let’s assume you originally took out a $200,000 mortgage a decade ago on a property valued at $250,000.
 It’s a 15-year fixed set at 6%.
 Not bad for the time, but rates are a lot lower today.

 Instead, you could open a short-term home equity loan to pay off the remaining balance on your first mortgage.

-After 10 years of payments, you might be looking at an $89,000 loan amount that could be applied to your first mortgage immediately and reduce the balance to zero.
+After 10 years of payments, you might be looking at an outstanding loan amount of $87,000.
+If you took out a home equity loan for that amount, you could apply it to your first mortgage and reduce the balance to zero.